johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 By selecting a single block, you may discover more about it, including its ID, size, epoch, and block data, as well as the number of transactions and confirmations contained.
 You may also use the search area to look for certain epochs, transactions, or blocks by pasting their IDs.

 The Cardano Foundation talks regularly with regulators and auditors to clarify the nuances of proof of stake (PoS).
 It is crucial they understand that not all PoS blockchains are the same.
 The Cardano Explorer has become a useful tool in explaining how Cardano functions.
 There are sections to explain the staking lifecycle and a smart contract visualization user interface (UI).
-More features are planned, it’s best to check the release notes on GitHub for the latest.
+More features are planned, it’s best to check the release notes on GitHub for the latest.[^75]

 **Explorer options**

-There’s a whole gamut of tools such as cardanoscan.io, cexplorer.io and many more listed under IOG’s Essential Cardano, the Cardano Developer Portal, as well as third party sites like CardanoCube (cardanocube.io) and BuiltOnCardano (builtoncardano.com).
+There’s a whole gamut of tools such as cardanoscan.io, cexplorer.io and many more listed under IOG’s Essential Cardano,[^76] the Cardano Developer Portal,[^77] as well as third party sites like *CardanoCube* (cardanocube.io) and *BuiltOnCardano* (builtoncardano.com).

 Multi-asset generation and administration are supported by Cardano.
 You may use tools such as Cardano Assets (cardanoassets.com) and Cardanoscan (cardanoscan.io/tokens) to view a list of assets and tokens.
 Everyone has their favorite, mine are taptools.io and eutxo.org You can use these tools like Adapools (adapools.org) and Pool.pm (pool.pm/search) to get a list of all active stake pools, their tickers, pool names, and IDs.

 ## Getting hands on
 Static text in a book is perhaps not the best medium to explain how to get hands-on with wallets and staking.
 There are numerous YouTube guides on how to use any of the 20+ light wallets available.
 We talked about the theory and design of Cardano staking in this chapter.
 In practice, it is a seamless ‘point and click’ experience in most wallets UIs today.
 The CF provides a free online course which is geared towards those taking the *Cardano Blockchain Certified Associate* exam.
-You can review more about the course overview here where module 4 guides you the practical steps of buying ada, staking and other beginner steps.
+You can review more about the course overview here where[^78] module 4 guides you the practical steps of buying ada, staking and other beginner steps.

 [^1]: In a **synchronous system**, operations are coordinated by one, or more, centralized clock signals.
 An asynchronous digital system, in contrast, has no global clock.
 Asynchronous systems do not depend on strict arrival times of signals or messages for reliable operation.
 Coordination is achieved via events such as: packet arrival, changes (transitions) of signals, handshake protocols, and other methods.
 [^2]: Berry Pool, github.com/alessandrokonrad/Pi-Pool